Our ChaptersPlease reference Chapter Statuses for the most up-to-date information on chapter status.

 Philanthropy: Service for Sight

-Signature Events: Anchor Bowl, and Service for Slice
+Signature Events: Anchor Bowl, Anchorman, "Do Good" week, Service for Slice

 Kappa Kappa Gamma